-4.1 People-centred
+4.1 People centred

 Natural resources can be used to support or to undermine development and sustainable peace.
-Ultimately, natural resources are part of the naturally protected rights of the citizens of any sovereign nation and DDR practitioners must seek to protect and respect these rights in accordance with relevant international and national laws and policies (including customary law).
-In particular, DDR practitioners shall seek advice from human rights officers, rule of law or other experts in natural resource management, especially if the land and other rights of indigenous or otherwise marginalized communities are potentially affected.
+Ultimately, natural resources are part of the naturally protected rights of the citizens of any sovereign nation, and DDR practitioners must seek to protect and respect these rights in accordance with relevant international and national laws and policies (including customary law).
+In particular, DDR practitioners shall seek advice from human rights officers, experts on rule of law and experts on natural resource management, especially if the land and other rights of indigenous or otherwise marginalized communities are potentially affected.